TriplyDB/Documentation/blog/2023-02-json-ld-framing-and-iiif/index.md

 The Presentation API defines how digital objects appear in viewers by connecting basic metadata and structure to them.
 It does this via the Manifest - a JSON file containing all the elements of a IIIF object with basic metadata and structural information.

 In order to be able to display the image in a IIIF viewer, we had to use an open dataset.
-In this example we used a well known [Iris dataset](https://triplydb.com/Triply/iris/), which is also available on TriplyDB.
+In this example we used the well known [Iris dataset](https://triplydb.com/Triply/iris/), which is also available on TriplyDB.

 We managed to create a valid Manifest file by writing a construct query, where we added all the required IIIF [resource types](https://iiif.io/api/presentation/3.0/#2-resource-type-overview), according to the data model, which is displayed in the image below.
 Note that not all of the resource types displayed in the model are required to create a working minimal example for IIIF Presentation API.
 What is and isn't required can be seen on the official IIIF page [here](https://triplydb.com/imgs/avatars/d/6006f097506cf2034cfe4c46.png?v=25).